Vikramansen/vikramansen.github.io/books.md

 2. Whale Done by Ken Blanchard
 3. Frederick Douglass: Prophet of Freedom by David W. Blight
 4. The Sparrow by Mary Doria Russell
+5. A Silver of Darkness by C. J. Tudor

 ## 2021